-When it comes to selecting the best pool for your own personal oasis, there are a lot of decisions you have to make.
+When it comes to selecting the best pool for your own personal oasis, there are several decisions you have to make.
 How much money do you want to invest upfront?
 How often are you able to clean it?
-How often will the pool be used?
+And how often will you use the pool?
 While these are important questions to ask yourself and one of our pool specialists, many families find that the benefits of a fiberglass pool meet their needs.
 Ready to dive into your own fiberglass pool from Aqua Leisure Pools and Spas?
 Take a look at some of these benefits!

 Besides, why would you want to leave it behind?
-A fiberglass pool is 17 times stronger than concrete and can flex up to one foot without a fracture.
+Fiberglass is 17 times stronger than concrete and can flex up to one foot without a fracture.
 It’s virtually bulletproof!
-Plus they can’t rot or corrode and don’t depreciate.
+Plus, these pools can’t rot or corrode and don’t depreciate.

-You wanted a home pool to relax and enjoy your downtime, not something you spend hours on maintenance and dollars on pool repair just to float a handful of times over the summer.
+You wanted a home pool to relax and enjoy your downtime, not something you spend hours maintaining and hundreds of dollars on pool repairs just to float a handful of times over the summer.
 With a fiberglass pool from Aqua Leisure Pools and Spas, your pool maintenance is hassle-free.

-But even once setup is done, you need to consider the day-to-day maintenance.
+Even once setup is done, you need to consider the day-to-day maintenance.
 Did you know that a fiberglass pool stays cleaner and requires less vacuuming time?
-Because of the non-porous finish of a fiberglass pool, your cleaning maintenance is reduced by 90% because the dirt and grime won’t adhere to the pool’s smooth surface.
+Because of the non-porous finish of fiberglass, your cleaning maintenance reduces by 90% because the dirt and grime won’t adhere to the pool’s smooth surface.

 Plus, with the main drain at the bottom of the pool, those grass clippings from dirty feet will simply fall to the bottom and be drawn into the filter.